rafle0/speech-enhancement/README.md

 ## Data Licences

+I will add LICENSE file as soon as possible.

-All datasets are obtained from https://github.com/microsoft/DNS-Challenge/tree/interspeech2020/master
+All train datasets are obtained from https://github.com/microsoft/DNS-Challenge/tree/interspeech2020/master
+Four test datasets are recorded by me.

 The datasets used in this project are licensed as follows: